Home Conversion Tracking How to Create a Postback URL in Affiliate Marketing. What It Is & How It Works?

 2. Marketers, without counting all clicks, will not be able to cross-check with the affiliate network the exact number of conversions, and as a result, may not get their due payment.

-A backlink is a tool based on the Direct Link algorithm that automatically selects the most suitable offer for the user who came through the link.
+A backlink is also an essential tool based on the Smartlink algorithm that automatically selects the most suitable offer for the user who came through the link.

 Thanks to Backlinks, no traffic that doesn’t correspond to the tested offer by any parameter is lost.
 Your traffic doesn’t go back to the traffic source back but instead distributes between the best-matching offers.